-Talk therapy can be described as the ‘traditional’ therapeutic process that most people think of when the subject of mental health is at hand.
-The industry jargon for this type of treatment is referred to as psychotherapy.
-A strong relationship is built between therapist and patient allowing for a free exchange of information in a confidential and safe environment.
+Talk therapy is often described as the ‘traditional’ therapeutic process that most people think of when the subject of mental health is at hand.
+The name for this type of treatment is referred to as psychotherapy.
+Throughout several therapy sessions, a strong relationship is built between therapist and patient.
+This allows for a free exchange of information in a confidential and safe environment.

 There are a couple of challenges with talk therapy.
-It can be time consuming, and depending on the traumas experienced by the patient, possibly emotionally painful – but the benefits of continuing to do the hard work far outweigh those difficulties.
+It can be time consuming.
+Depending on the traumas experienced by the patient, possibly emotionally painful – but the benefits of continuing to do the hard work far outweigh those difficulties.

-Here are three of the ways that talk therapy helps you heal:
+Here are four of the ways talk therapy helps you heal:

-Not everyone is aware of what is causing their pain, and so they’re unable to articulate what exactly is wrong.
+You may not be aware of what is causing your pain, and so you’re unable to articulate what exactly is wrong.
 Not knowing this information makes other rational-based treatment methods like Cognitive Behavioral Therapy (CBT) far less effective.
 We must first know why we’re hurting before we can address the problem.

 Talk therapy provides a safe and nurturing space for whatever thoughts come into our minds.
 There may be underlying repressed memories and emotions bubbling up from our subconscious space that we were not even aware of.